-- Under traditional self-defense law, a person can use force to defend himself anywhere, but when he is outside his home he cannot use force likely to kill or seriously injure someone, if there is a safe way to avoid it.Wharton, F. (1875).
+- Under traditional self-defense law, a person can use force to defend themselves anywhere, but when they are outside their home they cannot use force likely to kill or seriously injure someone if there is a safe way to avoid it.Wharton, F. (1875).
 A Treatise on the Law of Homicide in the United States.
 Philadelphia: Kay and Brother; Allen v.
 United States, 164 U.S. 492, 497-98 (1896); Teal v.
 State, 161 So.
 422, 422 (Fla.1935); Beyer v.
 Birmingham, Ry., Light & Power Co., 64 So.
 609, 611 (Ala.
 1914).

-- Traditional self-defense does not require that a person retreat from a situation if doing so would put him in danger.
+- Traditional self-defense does not require that a person retreat from a situation if doing so would put them in danger.
 It only requires a person to avoid killing another person if there is a clear and safe way to do so.

 - In this way, traditional law respects both a person’s right to self-defense and the sanctity of human life.
 It recognizes that it is always better to avoid taking a life if there is a safe and clear alternative.

 - Stand Your Ground laws upend traditional self-defense by allowing people to shoot to kill in public, even when they can safely walk away from the danger.The common feature found in Stand Your Ground laws is the elimination of any duty to retreat.
 Generally, Stand Your Ground laws also modify criminal procedure and self-defense law in other ways that dramatically expand the circumstances under which a person can use deadly force.
 See, e.g. Fla.
 Stat. § 776.012(2).